enze-chen/enze-chen.github.io/teaching.markdown

 More pedagogy-focused:
 - Peer instruction (i.e., formative assessment check-in questions) for MATSCI 142: Quantum Mechanics (content development).
+- Materials informatics education: how students view, use, and critique AI in MSE (research methodology, Python).
 - Mastery learning for Intro to MSE using the PrairieLearn platform (Python scripting, content development).
 - Front-end development of a MSE degree planning tool (JavaScript + frameworks).